magica11y/magica11y/README.md

 * `availableLightLevels.WASHED` (spec: [`'washed'`](https://drafts.csswg.org/mediaqueries-5/#valdef-media-light-level-washed))
   > The device is used in an exceptionally bright environment, causing the screen to be washed out and difficult to read.
 For example: bright daylight.
 * `null`
-  > The user’s preference could not be determined.
+  > The device’s ambient light-level could not be determined.

 ---